HarryStevens/swiftmap/README.md

 <a name="values" href="#values">#</a> <i>sequential</i>.<b>values</b>(function) [<>](https://github.com/HarryStevens/swiftmap/tree/master/src/scheme/values.js "Source")

 Allows the scheme to interact with the map's data.
-The <i>function</i> tells the scheme which value from each of the map's subunit should correspond to the scheme.
+The <i>function</i> tells the scheme which value from each of the map's subunits should correspond to the scheme.

 ## Contributing